Addison-Bracco/jekyll-example/Activities.md

 Shopping- Citizens love to stay up to date with the newset fashions.
 Stately road is filled with shopping centers and the trendiest stores.

-Pilaties- Weekly classes are offered and loved by our residents
+Pilates- Weekly classes are offered and loved by our residents